 How to Get Rid of Fleas & Dirt

 Flea dirt by itself is not hard to get rid of.
 Keeping it away is a bit more challenging.
 More on that later.

-- Removing from your dog – this is as easy as a thorough bath paying special attention to the head and face as this is where fleas tend to flee.
-Any mild shampoo will do the trick but you may want to use one that contains a flea repellent.
+- Removing from your dog – this is as easy as a thorough bath paying special attention to washing your dog’s face and head as this is where fleas tend to flee.
+Any mild dog shampoo will do the trick but you may want to use one that contains a flea repellent.
 The rinse water may take on a reddish or pink tinge, especially if there was a lot of flea dirt.
 Not to worry, this is normal and not a sign that your dog is injured or bleeding.
 If your dog has thick or long hair you may need to brush or comb their fur to remove any dirt that rinsing did not wash away.
 In between baths, a good flea comb will remove most flea dirt as well as any fleas.

 - Removing from your home – Clothing, bedding, and slipcovers that have flea dirt can be thrown in the washing machine.
+This isn’t limited to your belongings, make sure to wash the dog bed too!
 If there is a lot of flea dirt on these items it is best to shake them off, outside of course, before putting them in the machine.
 No special soaps or insecticides are needed.
 For flea dirt that is on furniture, in rugs, or even in the cracks of hardwood or tile floors can simply be vacuumed up.
 Mopping is not recommended as wet flea dirt will leave red smudges behind.